 This system uses a dial and cable system for a precise, fine-tuned fit that’s super easy to adjust on and off the bike.
 It’s like laces, but better.
 You can typically find this closure system on higher-end cycling shoes.

 How cycling shoes fit

 It’s a good idea to try on a few pairs of cycling shoes in order to find the ones that fit you best, just like you would with regular shoes.
 We highly recommend going into your local bike shop to try on shoes.
-If they aren’t comfortable when you take a few spins on the store’s stationary bike, they’re going to be painful on longer rides.
+If they aren’t comfortable when you take a few spins on the shop’s stationary bike, they’re going to be painful on longer rides.
 Keep in mind that introductory and intermediate-level cycling shoes often have a bit roomier fit than higher-end shoes.
-High-performance and racing-specific shoes have an aggressive, snug fit to maximize power transfer and efficiency.
+High-performance and racing-specific shoes have an aggressive, snug fit to maximise power transfer and efficiency.

 Width and length